elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case08-servo.md

   ...
 ```

-3. Use infinite loop to set the servo to rotate back and forth between 0 and 180 degrees.
+3.Use infinite loop to set the servo to rotate back and forth between 0 and 180 degrees.
 ```python
 while True:
     for angle in range(0, 180, 5):